 Contact and interaction with animals has many benefits for children.
 They can benefit educationally and emotionally, increase their understanding of responsibility and develop empathy and nurturing skills.
 In addition to these benefits, many children take simple, yet enormous pleasure from interaction with animals.
-At The Coppice, we have a school dog, who supports us in bringing all these benefits to our children!
-Specifically, our dog works within the Thrive department - a social and emotional development team who work closely with many pupils across our school.
+At The Coppice, we have two school dogs, who supports us in bringing all these benefits to our children!
+Specifically, our dogs work within the Thrive department - a social and emotional development team who work closely with many pupils across our school.

-Is there a risk in bringing a dog into a school environment?
+Risks of bringing a dog into a school environment:

-Of course there is.
-However, there are many other potential risks within our everyday lives, including the school environment.
+There are potential risks within our everyday lives, including the school environment.
 Life is not about avoiding risk, but about recognising and managing those risks.
-In the case of our school dog, the risk has been carefully assessed to ensure the safety of all pupils, staff and visitors.
+In the case of our school dogs, the risk has been carefully assessed to ensure the safety of all pupils, staff and visitors.